-You will require this licence if you intend to store and sell goods that excise or customs duty is usually applied to without charging the duty.
+You will require this licence if you intend to store and sell goods to which excise and customs duty usually apply without charging the duty.

-- petroleum; and
+- fuel and petroleum products.

 There are different kinds of operations that can sell goods duty free:

-- outward bound duty free store that is located at an airport selling tobacco and alcohol to customers leaving the country;
+- outward bound duty-free store that is located at an airport selling tobacco and alcohol to customers leaving the country

-- outward bound duty free store selling tobacco and alcohol to customers leaving the country;
+- outward bound duty-free store selling tobacco and alcohol to customers leaving the country

-- inward Bound duty free store located at an airport selling tobacco or alcohol to customers prior to being screened by customs.
+- inward bound duty-free store located at an airport selling tobacco or alcohol to customers prior to being screened by customs.